sabir-aspose/words-docs-com/en/net/getting-started/security/web-applications-security-when-loading-external-resources/_index.md

 ### Denial of Service

-An attacker could upload a document that either referenced or included extremely large images – the so-called "decompression bombs".
+An attacker could upload a document that either referenced or included extremely large images – the so‑called "decompression bombs".
 When processing these images, the library will consume huge amounts of memory and CPU time.

 ### Server-Side Request Forgery Via Linked Content